 Where To Send It

-Rocket Herald, in charge of receiving and processing heraldic submissions in Lochac, is Domhnall na Moicheirghe.
-His postal address:
+Rocket Herald, in charge of receiving and processing heraldic submissions in Lochac, is Thyri skjaldmaer.
+Her postal address:

 If you're sending your forms direct to Rocket instead of your group herald, please note that Rocket requires 2 copies of name forms and attached documentation and 1 outline and 4 coloured in copies of device forms.
 No more, no less.

 Author: Karl Faustus von Aachen, with suggestions from Tamsyn Northover, Eleyne de Comnocke and Wakeline de Foxeley.
-Last updated: 4 August 2010 (AS XLV).
+Last updated: 19 June 2013 (AS XLVIII).